College sports: China

 University sport was established in China by the 1930s.
 One of these programs was at the Catholic University of Peking.
 In 1936, members of the team traveled to Japan as members of a team to participate in a basketball and association football competition.
 During the early stages of World War II in the region, most universities suspended their sports programs.
 The exceptions were Fu Ren University and Yanjing University which kept these programmes open until 1942 before shutting them down.

 Chinese universities organised boat races before the cultural revolution.
 These races were modeled after the boat races in England.

 The Chinese Basketball University Association (CUBA) is currently China's most popular and competitive collegiate basketball league.
 In 2018, AliSports acquired the rights to broadcast the league for $150 million.
 Other university sports associations such as the Chinese Football University Association and the Chinese Marathon University Association are being broadcast by AliSports.

 Japan

+Japan began to engage in sports when Western-style sports were introduced to Japan from Europe and the United States as a byproduct of the Westernization policy developed by the Meiji Restoration after three centuries of national isolation.
+This was accomplished by so-called "hired foreigners" invited by the new government and Japanese people returning to the West.

+There were various types of channels through which Western-style sports were introduced to Japan, but it was the schools that played a particularly important role in the frequent and sustained establishment of Western-style sports in Japan.
+After the student promulgation of 1873, modern sports first began to penetrate various schools, especially higher educational institutions such as universities, higher normal schools, and old high schools.
+Among the Westernization that was taking place in almost all areas of culture, including economics, politics, industrial technology, thought, literature, music, food, clothing, and architecture, the field of education in particular saw a remarkable development of Western-style sports.
+This was the groundwork for the emergence of Japan's unique modern sense of sports.
+The need to give meaning to the practice of sports in the field of education.
+In the latter half of the 19th century, the elevation of sports was being planned by "tough Christians" activists who were graduates of public schools and Oxford and Cambridge universities, which were attended by the children of gentlemen who were the dominant class of British society and the children of the emerging middle class bourgeoisie who admired them.
+This view of sports provided the conditions for the Japanese of the time to develop sports in the schoolhouse.